jimratliff/GenoMac-user/resources/docs_to_display_to_user/Alfred_how_to_configure.md

   - “Alfred will restart at the end of the setup process.”
   - The three permissions sought
     - “Accessibility”
+      - “Alfred requires accessibility access on your Mac if you’d like to use snippet expansion, or to simulate key events (from workflows, file selection, clipboard integration and system commands).
       - ❑ Click on “Request macOS Accessibility access” and follow instructions.
+        - Dialog box: “‘Alfred 5.app’ would like to control this computer using accessibility features.”
+          - “Grant access to this application in Privacy & Security settings, located in System Settings.”
+          - ❑ Click on “Open System Settings”
     - “Full Disk Access”
+      - “Allowing Full Disk Access gives Alfred access to the user-level files on your Disk.
+This is essential if you’d like Alfred to be able to search for your browser bookmarks and other files in your home Library folder.”
       - ❑ Click on “Open macOS Full Disk Access perferences” and follow instructions.
+      - **NOTE:** Although System Settings » Full Disk Access window did open, Alfred was *not* listed by default.
+      - ❑ **Manually** add Alfred 5 to the list of Full Disk Access apps.
     - “Contacts”
       - ❌ Click on “Request macOS Contacts access” and follow instructions.
         - “Needed to search and display contacts in Alfred’s contact viewer”
         - I’m electing **not** to take this step, until/unless I have a need for it
+        - **NOTE:** I still had to click on “Request macOS Contacts acess” (in order to get the “Next Step…” option, but I declined to turn that permission on.

+## Configure syncing
+- Preferences » Advanced
+  - sdfsdfsdf
+  - Confirmation dialog box
+    - “Alfred will use the Alfred.alfredprefeences in the specified folder.”
+      - “Don’t forget, Time Machine backups are your friend!”
+      - “IMPORTANT: If the specified folder is a synced folder, be sure to set up syncing on your primary Mac first and allow Alfred’s settings to fully sync and propagate before setting up other Macs.
+These Macs will then use the synced preferences.”
+      - ❑ Click on the button “Set folder and restart Alfred”

 ## Return to terminal and acknowledge
 - [ ] Type `done` to acknowledge that you’ve completed these manual steps.